-Each team is required to email a short (no more than 200 words) explanation of their drop-in player strategy to rc-spl-tc@lists.robocup.org by the end of the final competition day at RoboCup 2015.
+Each participating team is required to email a short (no more than 200 words) explanation of their drop-in player strategy to rc-spl-tc@lists.robocup.org by the end of the final competition day at RoboCup 2016.
+Failing to do so when be considered in your 2017 application.
 These descriptions will be released on the SPL wiki soon after the competition.